matrix-org/matrix-spec-proposals/specification/proposals_intro.rst

 Proposals **must** act to the greater benefit of the entire Matrix ecosystem, rather than benefiting or privileging any single player or subset of players - and must not contain any patent encumbered IP.
 The Matrix core team pledges to act as a neutral custodian for Matrix on behalf of the whole ecosystem, just as it has since Matrix's inception in May 2014.

-The directions above are not intended to be exhaustive but simple and pragmatic.
-A full governance document for the Matrix core team will follow in due course.
+The above directions are intended to be simple and pragmatic rather than exhaustive, and aim to provide guidelinnes until we have a formal spec governance process in place that covers the whole Matrix community.
+In order to get Matrix out of beta as quickly as possible, as of May 2018 we are prioritising spec and reference implementation development over writing formal governance, but a formal governance document will follow as rapidly as that allows.

 The process for handling proposals is described in the following diagram.
 Note that the lifetime of a proposal is tracked through the corresponding labels for each stage in the `matrix-doc issue tracker <https://github.com/matrix-org/matrix-doc/issues>`_.